exmatex/nosql/README.md

 Edit the script and update the `redis_tmp` and `redis_bin` variables to reflect where to store temporary files and the install location of redis respectively.
-The script is set up to use three nodes of the cluster (which you must have previously allocated using slurm).
+The script is set up to use `N` nodes of the Darwin cluster (which you must have previously allocated using slurm).
 The script creates `N` master instances of redis on `N` nodes and `N` slaves for these masters on the same set of `N` nodes.
 So, you'll have a total of `N` nodes running `2*N` instances of redis.
-The script supports one command line parameter: start, create, or stop.
+The script supports one command line parameter: `start`, `create`, or `stop`.
 The following shows the sequence of commands to start the
 cluster:

 ```bash